terryma/vim-multiple-cursors/README.md

 ## Features
 - Live update in Insert mode
 - One key to rule it all!
 See [Quick Start](#quick-start) on what the key does in different scenarios
-- Works in Normal, Insert, and Visual mode for SINGLE key command
+- Works in Normal, Insert, and Visual mode for any commands (including multi-key commands like `dw`!)

 ## Installation
 Install using [Pathogen], [Vundle], [Neobundle], or your favorite Vim package manager.